scilus/scilpy/docs/source/index.rst

 The documentation is organized into the following sections:

 1. **Getting started & installation** — how to install, set up environments, and run a basic example
-2. **Modules & API reference** — detailed descriptions of classes functions and modules
+2. **Documentation & Tutorials** — ready scripts for common tasks
-3. **Scripts & workflows** — ready scripts for common tasks
+3. **Modules & API reference** — detailed descriptions of classes functions and modules

 .. toctree::
    :maxdepth: 1